jgwest/turtl-docker/README.md

 ## Some Assembly Required

 Configuring and administering a Turtl server can be a complex process, requiring some familiarity with Linux system adminstration and the details of this repository.
-It is much easier to use the central server hosted by the Turtl development team (and consider donating and/or subscribing to their premium service once it becomes available!).
-You might be required to get into the nitty gritty details of the `turtl-server` implementation if things go wrong.
+It is much easier to use the central server hosted by the Turtl development team (and consider donating and/or subscribing to their premium service!)
+You might be required to get into the nitty gritty details of the `turtl-docker`  implementation if things go wrong.
 Hopefully it goes without saying, but I am not responsible for the ongoing maintenance of any self-hosted server you create, but I aim to help on a best-effort basis.

 I am not affiliated with the Turtl developers; I created this as a personal project to host Turtl on a standalone DigitalOcean server.
 More information on the Turtl project is available from the links above.